 Jessica Moore

 Jessica Alicia Moore is a professional basketball player from the US.
 She was born on July 9, 1982.
 She is currently a free agent.
-From 2000–to 2005, Moore was a Center for the UConn Huskies.
+From 2000–2005, Moore was a Center for the UConn Huskies.
 At the age of 10, Jessica was introduced to basketball by her elder brother.
-She was an excellent all-around athlete.
+She was an excellent all-round athlete.
 In school life, Jessica also used to play volleyball besides basketball.
-She studied at Colony High School in Palmer, Alaska.
-Her school basketball team reached the state finals four times and won the State Championship two times.
+She studied in Colony High School in Palmer, Alaska.
+Her school basketball team reached the state finals four times won the State Championship two times as well.
 Also, the school volleyball team won two State Championships at that time.
-Jessica was voted Alaska's Athlete of the Year in her junior and senior high school years.
+In the junior and senior high school years, Jessica was voted Alaska’s Athlete of the Year.
 Because of the family environment and the great opportunity of winning a National Championship, Jessica chose the University of Connecticut.

-When she was in her school, she had to decide whether she would play both basketball and volleyball or stick to one.
+When she was in her school, she had to decide whether she would play both basketball and volleyball or just stick to one.
 But she chose basketball and continued to play it after that.
-The basketball team was already loaded with post players, so Jessica didn't get much playing time as a newcomer.
-It all has paid off that time, and her team Huskies, won three National Championships at Connecticut in Jessica's years.
-In the 2005 WNBA Draft, Jessica was selected number 24 by Charlotte Sting.
+The basketball team was already loaded with post players, so Jessica didn’t get much playing time as a newcomer.
+It all has paid off that time, and her team Huskies won three National Championships at Connecticut in Jessica’s years.
+In the 2005 WNBA Draft, Jessica was selected number 24 by the Charlotte Sting.
 At that time, the team struggled and made some changes to the team.
 She was a cut with a notice from the side.
-After two years, she was picked up by the Los Angeles Sparks, where the winning team was making it to the WNBA playoffs.
+After two years, she has been picked up by the Los Angeles Sparks, where was with the winning team was making it to the WNBA playoffs.

 During the WNBA off-season, Jessica went over to Europe to play basketball.
 She played for Universitario de Ferrol in Spain.
-The following year she played for Challes Les Eux in France.
+The next year she played for Challes Les Eux in France.

 Megan Duffy